Nathanael91998/CS4263VisionDocument/README.md

 Nurses in the neonatal intensive care unit at OU Children's Hospital currently have to assign nurses to patients by hand, using a paper spreadsheet.
 The roster is printed out from a facility scheduler for the staff assigned each day for the night shift and the following day shift.
-Nurses are writeen into assignments by hand as well as phone number assigned to the nurse.
+Nurses are written into assignments by hand as well as phone number assigned to the nurse.
 The key demographic for our software would be these nurses, as well as those who are in charge of creating the spreadsheet.
 This program could also potentially be used by other hospitals with a similar lack of automated assignment software.